 This is an intermediate course in microeconomic theory.
-The first half of the course focuses on consumer choice theory, with an examination of utility maximization's problems, derivation of consumer demand functions and analysis of the effects of price and income changes.
+The first half of the course focuses on consumer choice theory, with an example of the course focuses on consumer choice theory, with an example of the course focuses on consumer choice theory. mination of utility maximization's problems, derivation of consumer demand functions and analysis of the effects of price and income changes.